neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/bert_sparse_transfer_learning.md

 ## Selecting a Pre-sparsified Model

-For this tutorial, you will use a 12-layer BERT model sparsified to 80% on the Wikitext and BookCorpus dataset.
+For this tutorial, you will use a 12-layer BERT model sparsified to 80% on the Wikitext and BookCorpus datasets.
 As a good tradeoff between inference performance and accuracy, This 12-layer model gives 3.9x better throughput while recovering close to the dense baseline for most transfer tasks.